-AVIM-1270 Fundamentals of Air Traffic Control (2-2-2) The course will introduce the student to transportation management through a time based separation of vehicles.
-Overview of the organization of the Federal Aviation Administration, an introduction to the FAAO JO 7110.65, terms of reference, general control, flight data management, radio and interphone communications, the air traffic service route and NAVAID's used to manage the air traffic system, the application of weather information in the air traffic system, altimeter settings, and automatic terminal information service procedures.
+AVIM-1270 Fundamentals of Air Traffic Control (1-3-2) This course introduces the student to transportation management through a time based separation of vehicles.
+An overview of the organization of the Federal Aviation Administration, an introduction to the FAAO JO 7110.65, terms of reference, general control, flight data management, radio and interphone communications, the air traffic service route and NAVAID's used to manage the air traffic system.
+The course also includes the application of weather information in the air traffic system, altimeter settings, and automatic terminal information service procedures.
 The course will conclude with an introduction to clearance delivery procedures.

-AVIM-1370 Fundamentals of Air Traffic Control (3-0-3) The course will introduce the student to the Air Traffic Control to include a brief story of Air Traffic Control, an introduction to the Federal Aviation Administration, an introduction to the FAAO/ JO 710.65, terms of reference, general control, flight progress strips, radio and interphone communications, route and NAVAID description, weather information, altimeter settings, and automatic terminal information service procedures.
+AVIM-1370 Introduction to Air Traffic Control (2-2-3) The course will introduce the student to the Air Traffic Control to include a brief story of Air Traffic Control, an introduction to the Federal Aviation Administration, an introduction to the FAAO/JO 710.65, terms of reference, general control, flight progress strips, radio and interphone communications, route and NAVAID description, weather information, altimeter settings, and automatic terminal information service procedures.

-AVIM-1371 Air Traffic Control 1 (2-3-3) The course will introduce the student to radar and non-radar air traffic control,flight data processing and information handling, pilot-controller communications, Federal Aviation Administration separation standards, controller techniques, and airspace management.
+AVIM-1371 Air Traffic Control I (2-3-3) The course will introduce the student to radar and non-radar air traffic control, flight data processing and information handling, pilot-controller communications, Federal Aviation Administration separation standards, controller techniques, and airspace management.
 Includes radar and non-radar simulation of Air Traffic Control problems.
-Prerequisites: AVIM-1370
+Prerequisite: Take AVIM-1270